reframejs/reframe/docs/usage-manual.template.md

-## Customization - Build - Full !INLINE ./top-link.md #customization
+## Custom - Build - Full !INLINE ./top-link.md #custom

-Run `reframe eject build` to eject the overall build code.
+Run `$ reframe eject build` to eject the overall build code.

 It will copy the following file to your codebase.